I'm very pleased to announce that Jeff Bullas is my guest on the 24th session of the Content Champion podcast.

 You can listen to the latest session of the podcast below, or join my feed directly here: http://www.contentchampion.com/feed/podcast/

-Alternatively, you'll find the podcast on iTunes, Stitcher, Zune and the Blackberry network.
+Alternatively, you'll find the podcast on iTunes, Google Play and SoundCloud

 Thanks for listening, I really appreciate it.
-Please leave a review on iTunes if you like the show 🙂
+Please leave a review on iTunes if you like Jeff's show 🙂

 Announcer: Welcome to the official podcast at ContentChampion.com.
 Join our heroic quest to discover truly epic content marketing.
 Introducing your host, the Content Champion himself, Loz James.

 Loz James: Hi, guys, welcome to Session 24 of the Content Champion Podcast.
 This time around I'm speaking with renowned social media strategist, blogger, author, and speaker, Jeff Bullas.
 I'm delighted Jeff's come on this show as I genuinely love his blog and regularly share his excellent posts with my audience.